 Can Child Support Non-Payment Lead To Contempt?

-Yes, as per Section 21.002(f), if someone fails to make periodic payments for child support, they can be punished by confinement for contempt.
+Yes, if someone fails to make periodic payments for child support, they can be punished by confinement for contempt.

 What If I Comply With The Court Order While Being Confined For Civil Contempt?

-If a person complies with the court order while being confined for civil contempt, Section 21.002(h)(2) implies that they can be released.
-The period of confinement for civil contempt is until compliance with the court order or 18 months, whichever is shorter.
+If a person complies with the court order while being confined for civil contempt, they can be released.

-When your future is on the line due to a contempt of court allegation, consider hiring a criminal defense attorney to protect your rights.
-Price & Twine, PLLC brings years of criminal defense expertise to your case, ensuring that your rights are protected throughout the legal process.
-Don’t settle for less; choose the criminal defense lawyers who have the knowledge and skill to navigate the complexities of the criminal justice system.
-Call (512) 354-1880 to begin your defense today.
+When facing a contempt of court allegation, consider hiring a criminal defense attorney to protect your rights.
+Price & Twine, PLLC brings years of criminal defense experience to your case, with the aim of protecting your rights throughout the legal process.
+Call (512) 354-1880 for a consultation.
 Our attorneys are ready to help.